MeteoSwiss/opendata/docs/general/download.md

 Each GRIB2 file contains:
 - A header with metadata such as model name, run time, parameter, and spatial resolution.
-- Encoded binary data for a single variable, at a single reference time, for one forecast timestep, model, and simulation type (deterministic or perturbed).
+- Encoded binary data for a single variable, at a single reference time, for one forecast time step, model, and simulation type (deterministic or perturbed).

 These files are designed for efficient storage and transfer of high-resolution model output in a compact format.